 Further details and guidance on how to complete the attestation form can be found at the bottom of this page.
-In particular, the Coverholder Guidance Booklet will provide a complete list of all the documents that Lloyd’s will request centrally, this can be located in Appendix 1.
+In particular, the guidance notes will provide a complete list of all the documents that Lloyd’s will request centrally.

 Points to consider